oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 * VSphere CSI driver supports only volumes with Read-Write-Once policy.
 This does not allow writing stores on PV.
    * For applications requiring HA, use JMS and JTA stores in the database.
 * The ingress used for certification is NGINX, with MetalLB load balancer.
-* Public Internet access is allowed only on ports 80, 443.

 ### Oracle Linux Cloud Native Environment (OLCNE)